Stinson Model A

 The Stinson Model A was a moderately successful airliner of the mid-1930s.
-It was one of the last commercial airliners designed in the United States with a fabric-covered steel tube fuselage before the introduction of stressed skin aluminum construction.
+It was one of the last commercial airliners designed in the United States with a fabric-covered steel tube fuselage, before the introduction of stressed skin aluminum construction.

 Design and development

 A total of 30 Stinson Model As were built until production ceased in 1936.
-It was one of many promising designs whose commercial success was cut short by the introduction of the stressed-skin Boeing 247 and Douglas DC-2.
+It was one of many promising designs, the commercial success of which was cut short by the introduction of the stressed-skin Boeing 247 and Douglas DC-2.